adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

   - Select **Package dependencies**
   - Select **AEPAnalytics** and then the minus (-) button under the table, then select **Remove**.

+> **Note**
-4. Discussion: After this step, in this tutorial app there are no other Adobe Experience Cloud Solution extensions.
-At this point the import and registration for AEPIdentity extension can also be removed since AEPEdgeIdentity takes care of the identity piece on the Edge extensions.
+> After this step, there are no Adobe Experience Cloud Solution extensions in the app.
+At this point, the import and registration for the AEPIdentity extension can also be removed since AEPEdgeIdentity takes care of the identity functionality for the Edge extensions.
+> If your application still uses Adobe Experience Cloud Solution extensions, such as Adobe Target, Adobe Campaign, etc. (find the full list [here](https://aep-sdks.gitbook.io/docs/)) you should ignore the steps below for removing AEPIdentity and continue to use the extension.

 <details>
   <summary> Using CocoaPods instead? </summary><p>